Rights and Resources Initiative: Mission

 RRI’s Mission is to support local communities’ and indigenous peoples’ struggles against poverty and marginalization by promoting greater global commitment and action towards policy, market and legal reforms that secure their rights to own, control and benefit from natural resources, especially land and forests.

 Activities

 RRI pro-actively engages with governments, civil society and community organizations to encourage institutional reforms, advance new understanding of threats and opportunities, encourage innovative and promising new models of forest tenure and enterprise, and catalyze more effective intervention on tenure and governance.

 Governance

 The Rights and Resources Initiative is governed by the Board of Directors, which meets three times a year.
 The Board also receives input on governance of the RRI from regular meetings of the Partners, which often take place simultaneously with meetings of the Board.

 The coalition is coordinated and supported by the Rights and Resources Group, a small organization that serves as the coordination mechanism for the Rights and Resources Initiative.
-Rights and Resources Group is a non-profit 501(c)(3) organization located in Washington, DC.
+Rights and Resources Group is a non-profit 501(c)(3) organization located in Washington, DC and was founded October 26, 2005 and is a DBA (Doing Business As) of Rights and Resources Institute, Inc.